trovu/trovu/docs/editors/index.md

 ## Edit directly or fork + pull request

 Members of the [editors](https://github.com/orgs/trovu/teams/editors) team can edit directly the [Trovu repo](https://github.com/trovu/trovu).
-Others please fork it, edit and create a pull request.
+Others please fork and edit it, and create a pull request.

-## Deploy via Github Actions

-For every contribution to the monorepo, be it data (shortcuts) or documentation, be aware that it needs to be deployed.
-This happens automatically after changes to the `master` branch.

-You can follow the execution of the action execution on [Github Actions](https://github.com/trovu/trovu/actions).
-Seconds after it finished successfully, the changes should be published on [trovu.net](https://trovu.net/)

 ## Contribute shortcuts